Basavalinganadoddy: Demographics

 As of the provisional figures for the 2001 Census of India, Basavalinganadoddy has a population of 706.
 Males constitute 52% of the population and females 48%.

 Education

 Basavalinganadoddi has an average literacy rate of 70%, higher than the national average of 59.5%: male literacy is 73%, and female literacy is 63%.
 This village has 2 schools which teaches from 1st to 4th std.

 Business and economy

-Basavalinganadoddi is a prominent agricultural village and it is famous for its Paddy, Ragi(Finger Millet), sugar cane & Tender coconut cultivation.
-As with agriculture, sericulture is also a source of income to this village.
-In many agricultural fields in the village mulberry is grown and this is dependent on rains and KRS water supply.
+Basavalinganadoddi is a prominent agricultural village and it is famous for its Paddy, Ragi (Finger Millet), sugar cane & Tender coconut cultivation.
+Along with agriculture, sericulture is also a source of income to this village.
+In many agricultural fields in the village mulberry is grown and this is dependent on rains, lake and KRS water supply.